nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 ### Drawbacks of adding "classic" `for`

 But as we can see the potential use of this feature looks a bit strange.
-Also, when it comes to adding classical for for in Kotlin people specify as potential uses some of the features associated with classical for from C, which are also present in Kotlin, but require the use of specific syntax.
+Also, when it comes to adding classical `for` in Kotlin people specify as potential uses some of the features associated with classical `for` from C, which are also present in Kotlin, but require the use of specific syntax.
 Among them: